HackBugs/AWS-Cheatsheet-For-DevOps/README.md

 This extended table categorizes various DevOps tools, their AWS equivalents, purposes, and default ports where applicable.
 It also includes additional categories for IaaS, PaaS, and SaaS tools.
 ________________________________________________________________________________________________________________________________________________________________________________________________________
-This repository provides a concise and comprehensive guide to essential AWS services, including **EC2, S3, IAM, RDS, VPC, CloudFormation, Lambda, and CloudWatch** .
+<details><summary><b>This repository provides a concise and comprehensive guide to essential AWS services, including **EC2, S3, IAM, RDS, VPC, CloudFormation, Lambda, and CloudWatch** .
 Ideal for both beginners and advanced users, it offers quick references for commands, tips, and best practices.
-Contributions are welcome to enhance this resource.
+Contributions are welcome to enhance this resource.</b></summary>

+## Here's an extended table categorizing DevOps tools into their respective types (IaaS, PaaS, SaaS) for both open source and AWS equivalents:

 ## AWS